• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-The Squall II 15 in star drag is a straightforward, reliable reel at a price that makes it easy to recommend.
-Star drag is simple — dial it in before you drop and you’re good.
-No fussing with a lever during the fight, just a smooth drag system that does its job.
-The Squall handles everything from calico bass to light-line yellowtail without flinching, and it’s tough enough for daily party boat abuse.
+The Squall II 15 in star drag is straightforward and reliable at a price that makes it easy to recommend.
+Star drag keeps things simple: dial it in before you drop and you’re good.
+No fussing with a lever during the fight, just a drag system that does its job.
+The Squall handles everything from calico bass to light-line yellowtail without flinching, and it’s tough enough for the daily party boat grind.
 You’ll find these in every tackle shop from San Diego to Santa Barbara.
-A great first conventional or a dependable backup reel.
+A great first conventional or a dependable second reel.

 Best for Casting Jigs: Accurate Valiant 300